minprog/prog-project/20 Reference/15 Daily Standup/10 Daily Standup.md

 Standups are a practice that supports "agile" software development in teams.
 Generally speaking, this means iteratively developing an understanding of the problem being solved (e.g., what kind of system will really help this company?), while creating more and more refined solutions for that problem.
 In such a process, daily standup are an important factor in team communication.
 It is a time to summarize what has been done and to theorize what needs to be done, all so that teammates can help each other better understand the problem at hand.

 (Usually, agile methods are being used when teams work on the same problem.
 You, however, will be working on your own projects.
-This does not matter for daily standups.)
+The idea remains the same: articulating your plans and getting feedback.)

 ## Every day